 Close, pause, and unpause the card

 You can close or pause your Privacy Card anytime without affecting your real card and bank account.
-The feature enables you to prevent hidden or unwarranted subscription charges, as Privacy declines all charges to a paused or closed virtual card.
+The feature enables you to avoid hidden or unexpected subscription charges, as Privacy declines all charges to a paused or closed virtual card.

 Set spending limits

 Privacy’s adjustable spending limits give you more control of your budget.
-They allow you to prevent overspending and overcharging by sneaky merchants.
+They allow you to avoid overspending and overcharging by sneaky merchants.

 With the Privacy mobile app for iOS and Android, you can monitor your account activity, generate new virtual cards, and shop safely on the go.
 Enable real-time alerts to get notified when your cards are used or declined.